nicolaymh/ApiBreakingBad/README.md

 # BreakingBad Quotes

-Consuming [Quotes](https://breakingbadapi.com/api/quotes 'Quotes') From [The Breaking Bad Api](https://breakingbadapi.com/ 'The Breaking Bad Api') With Html, Css And The Reactjs Framework Using Functional Components (Hooks).
+Consuming [Quotes](https://breakingbadapi.com/api/quotes 'Quotes') From [The Breaking Bad Api](https://breakingbadapi.com/ 'The Breaking Bad Api') With Html, Css (responsive design) And The Reactjs Framework Using Functional Components (Hooks).

 ---